2491-NoMythic/NoMythicApp/README.md

 This is going to look pretty overwhelming looking at the above tech stack.
 There is no doubt that there are a lot of things to learn, but at the core, it is a HTML / CSS / Javascript application that runs on a server.

 To get started you should get some basic skills in HTML, and the most common tags used.
 CSS is simply about making that HTML pretty.
 Then learn some Javascript.
-If you are already programming a robot, this is not going to be too unfamiliiar to you.
+If you are already programming a robot, this is not going to be too unfamiliar to you.
 Do you use Java and understand Generics?
 That is pretty much what the Types are Typescript adds to Javascript.

 You get a basic understanding of those things, and you can start to understand this app.
 SolidJS is a Javascript framework and learning about that will be the next task.
 At it's core, it allows data to change, and immediately update the HTML (actually JSX here) so that you see the changes immediately.
 All this runs in the browser.